Polar Codes with Mixed-Kernels

 This paper is organized as follows.
-In Section \ref{sec:Preliminar}, we review the idea of code decomposition and its relation to the design of polar code kernels.
-This notion is the motivation for the introduction of mixed kernels.
-For simplicity, we decided to present the concept of mixed kernels by an example of a specific construction that is composed of a binary kernel and a quaternary kernel.
+In Section \ref{sec:Preliminar} we review the idea of code decomposition and its relation to the design of polar code kernels.
+This notion is the main motivation for the introduction of mixed-kernels.
+For simplicity, we decided to first present the concept of mixed-kernels by an example of a specific construction that is based on a binary kernel and a quaternary kernel.
 This is done in Section \ref{sec:mixKer}.
-General mixed kernels are considered in Section \ref{sec:GenAndConc}.
-Simulations results and conclusions are given in Section \ref{sec:simulations}.
+The discussion is then broaden in Section \ref{sec:GenAndConc} by introducing general mixed-kernels.
+Section \ref{sec:mixedPotAdvantage} elaborates on two advantages that finite length mixed-kernels structures may have over known polar coding schemes: improved code decomposition leading to better error-correction (Subsection \ref{sec:improvCodeDec}) and moderate decoding complexity (Subsection \ref{sec:redDecComplx}).
+Simulations results demonstrating these advantages are given in Section \ref{sec:simulations}.